-Looking at the individual data, we find that 37 subjects (that is, 38.9 percent of our SM population) behaved in a perfectly selfish way by choosing the lowermost point on the line in each of the 60 decision situations.
-Hence, $\theta = 0$ and $u(x_s, x_o) = x_s$ for almost 40% of our SM sample.
-This compares to previous studies (Andreoni & Miller, 2002; Fehr & Gächter, 2000), where typically completely selfish behavior was reported for between 20 and 50 percent of individuals.
+Looking at the individual data, we find that 37 subjects (that is, 38.9 percent of our SM population) behaved in a perfectly selfish way by choosing the right-most point on the line in each of the 60 decision situations.
+Hence, $\theta = 0$ and $u(x_s, x_o) = x_s$ for almost 40 percent of our SM sample.
+This is in line with empirical evidence presented in related research-by Fehr and Gächter (2000), and Andreoni and Miller (2002), for instance), where between 20 and 50 percent of the individuals are found to act in a completely selfish manner.

-For our further analyses, we exclude the purely selfishly acting SMs from our data sample and focus on the 58 participants that reveal some form of other-regarding behavior.8 The overall distribution of the choices of those SMs is presented in Figure 3 and Table 1.9 In Table 1 we see that the uppermost four points on the line (points 4-7) are chosen in only 27.6 percent of decision tasks.
+For our further analyses, we exclude the purely selfishly acting SMs from our data sample and focus on the 58 participants that reveal some form of otherregarding behavior.9 The overall distribution of the choices of those SMs is presented in Fig. 3 and Table 1.10 In Table 1 we see that the left-most four points on the line (points 4-7) are chosen in only 27.6 percent of the decision tasks.
 This is not really surprising, as point 7 is the most benevolent decision a SM can make, and point 1 is the least benevolent one.
-Thus, the subjects in the subsample under consideration - although not purely selfish - have a tendency to care more for their own than for the other's payoff.
+Thus, the subjects in the subsample under consideration-although not purely selfish-have a tendency to care more for their own than for the other's payoff.